home-assistant-libs/python-matter-server/README.md

 [official Matter (formerly CHIP) SDK](https://github.com/project-chip/connectedhomeip) as a base and provides both a server and client implementation.

-The goal of this project is primary to have Matter support in Home Assistant but its universal approach makes it suitable to be used in other projects too.
+The goal of this project is primarily to have Matter support in Home Assistant but its universal approach makes it suitable to be used in other projects too.

 ## Support